 BP nears deal to sell majority stake in $10bn Castrol lubricants division

-The UK oil and gas major is stepping up asset sales under new chair Albert ManifoldWeiter zum vollständigen Artikel bei Financial Times Markets
+The UK oil and gas major is stepping up asset sales under new chair Albert ManifoldWeiter zum vollständigen Artikel bei Financial Times Companies

 Der finanzen.at Ratgeber für Aktien!